morris/vanilla-todo/README.md

 - Stylesheets are a bit verbose.
 SCSS would help here.
 - Simple components require quite some boilerplate code.
-- Writing HTML templates as an array of lines is ugly (and sub-optimal).
-- ES5 is generally a lot more verbose than ES6.
-  - Especially arrow functions, template literals, and async/await would make the code more readable.
-  - ES6 modules would eliminate the need for a global namespace.
 - `el.querySelectorAll(':scope ...')` is somewhat default/expected and
   would justify a helper.
 - Listening to and dispatching events is slightly verbose.